pricing explained · 2026

 Want polish without the premium cost?

-Junocal ships the same core scheduling primitives Walla pioneered (pick-a-spot, four-mode cancellation policies, broadcast-claim waitlist, term-based courses) with branded booking included from the £29 / $39 Starter tier.
+Junocal ships the same core scheduling features Walla pioneered — pick-a-spot, flexible cancellation policies, a first-to-claim waitlist that alerts everyone at once so the first to tap gets the spot, and term-based courses — with branded booking included from the £15 / $15 Starter tier.